Focus on Teaching: Fall 2009

 For the past fifteen years, the Writing Program in the Department of English has created and developed The Shared Text Project.
 At its core, the Shared Text project is a collaborative effort between full and part-time writing faculty that bridges a host of varied departments and programs.
 The idea behind Shared Text is not only to bring to life the mission of the University for students in ways that attempt to reach beyond the classroom, but to encourage and create opportunities for instructors and faculty to collaborate in planning curriculum, a symposium of local campus and community leaders, a keynote address, and numerous other venues.

 - “Lego” Exercise for Student Collaboration.
-Paul Risk, School of Business Administration.
+Paul Risk, Quinlan School of Business.

 This presentation presents a collaboration activity designed to involve two groups attempting to build a model based on verbal cues.
 It is very interesting to watch how the various groups collaborate within their teams and how the teams collaborate together.
 The conversation after the exercise usually revolves around communication issues, things like common lexicons, who should do the talking, group dynamics, etc.